jenkinsci/mabl-integration-plugin/README.md

 1. Update your `~/.m2/settings.xml` according to the [Jenkins docs](https://wiki.jenkins.io/display/JENKINS/Hosting+Plugins#HostingPlugins-Releasingtojenkins-ci.org).
 2. Setup and run a GitHub [ssh agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#adding-your-ssh-key-to-the-ssh-agent).
 3. Run `mvn release:prepare release:perform -B` from the HEAD of master
-4. Run `mvn deploy` on sucess of above step.
+4. Run `mvn deploy` on success of above step.

 Wait ~8 hours for plugin to become GA across all Jenkins instances under the "Available Plugins" listing.